warden-protocol/wardenprotocol/docs/docs/learn/keychains/Keychain Onboarding.md

 -   UpdateKeyRequest: Publish the respective public key information on Warden Protocol

--   FulfilSignatureRequest: Publish the respective signature for general- and transaction signature request.
+-   FulfilSignRequest: Publish the respective signature for general- and transaction signature request.

 &nbsp;
 We are going to provide off-chain keychain infrastructure that allows for easy deployment of new keychains in the future.